 The School of Law facility is a wonderful asset.
-Properly cared for, it will be a valuable resource and a source of pride for a long, long time.
+First built prior to the Civil War, the building has served many purposes over the years.
+Properly cared for, it will be a valuable resource and a source of pride for LMU and its friends and alumni for a very long time.

-- A. Guidelines for Building and Equipment Usage - 1.
-Furniture Set-ups in Classrooms and Public Areas.
-Please maintain appropriate furniture arrangements in classrooms and keep the public areas free of tables, chairs, etc. that are not being used.
+A. Guidelines for Building and Equipment Usage

+- 1. Furniture Set-ups in Classrooms and Public Areas: Please maintain appropriate furniture arrangements in classrooms and keep the public areas free of tables, chairs, etc. that are not being used.
 If it is necessary to rearrange the furniture in a classroom for a particular purpose, please move it back to its original configuration when finished. - 2.
-Tables and Stack Chairs.
-Tables and chairs are available for activities sponsored by officially recognized law student organizations.
-If you need tables or chairs, please contact the Assistant Dean for Students.
+Tables and Stack Chairs: Tables and chairs are available for activities sponsored by officially recognized law student organizations.
+If you need tables or chairs, please contact the Assistant Dean for Student and Career Services.
 Please do not sit on the tables. - 3.
-The Furniture.
-The building is furnished with high-quality tables, chairs and casual seating.
-Please take care of them. - 4.
-Posting Announcements, Notices, Etc. Notices of meetings, events, or other signs should be posted only on bulletin boards and easels.
-To post an announcement digitally, please contact the Emerging Technologies Librarian.
+Furniture: The building is furnished with high-quality tables, chairs and casual seating.
+Please take care of them.

-Easels are also available from the Dean's Office, but please return them promptly when you are finished with them.
+4. Announcements, Notices, etc.: Notices of meetings, events, or other signs should be posted only on bulletin boards and easels.
+To post an announcement digitally, please contact the Site Coordinator or Information Service Librarian.
+Easels are also available from the Site Coordinator, but please return them promptly when you are finished with them.
 Notices should not be posted on walls, woodwork, or pillars in any of the classrooms or Law Library.
 Notices posted on restricted areas will be removed.